The eCommerce industry is growing rapidly every year.

-In order to pull this strategy off effectively, this best-sellers section must be easy to find and navigate – as well as visually integrated with your overall web design.
+This best-sellers section must be easy to find and navigate to pull this strategy off effectively and visually integrated with your web design.

 So don’t slouch on the design side.
-Work with your web designer and graphic designer to find the best way to execute this strategy for your business.
+Work with your web and graphic designers to find the best way to execute this strategy for your business.

 Design Done Better